emizzz/autoScrollPage/README.md

 # autoScrollPage
-A JS plugin that allows to scroll the pages automatically by clicking the buttons.
+A JS mini-library that allows to scroll the pages automatically by clicking the buttons.

 ## Getting Started